Washington State Route 500: History

 Replacements for all four of the remaining intersections on SR 500 west of Orchards were proposed unsuccessfully in several state budgets at the turn of the century.
 A single point urban interchange at Thurston Way near the Vancouver Mall was prioritized and used to test a design–build contract system, which was expected to save a year of planning and bidding time but cost $3 million more, and was completed in October 2002.
 On the east side of the mall and the I-205 interchange, the six-lane expressway's sole intersection at Gher Road and 112th Avenue was replaced with an interchange in October 2004, costing $26.5 million and funded by the Nickel Program gas tax.
 The state government also expanded a section of SR 500 between Andresen Road and SR 503 to six lanes as part of the project.

 The expressway formerly ended east of the Gher Road junction at an intersection with SR 503 on 117th Avenue, with SR 500 turning east onto Fourth Plain Boulevard towards Camas.
 The Clark County government opened a parallel east–west expressway, the 5.9 mi Padden Parkway, in stages between 1993 and 2003.
 SR 500 was re-aligned onto a section of Padden Parkway and Northeast 162nd Avenue in February 2005 by an action of the Washington State Transportation Commission, allowing Fourth Plain Boulevard to be transferred to county and city control.

 Design work on the remaining interchange projects was halted in 2002, but resumed with new funding approved by the state legislature in 2006.
 A diamond interchange at St. Johns Boulevard was completed in September 2012, costing $48 million and eliminating one of the most collision-prone areas of SR 500.
 A set of direct ramps to northbound I-5 from SR 500 were planned to be built as part of the Columbia River Crossing project until it was dropped from the project in 2010.
 The final pair of intersections on the expressway portion of SR 500, at Falk Road and Stapleton Road, were the site of nearly 400 traffic incidents from 2012 to 2017—mostly rear-end collisions.
 The two intersections were reconfigured into right-in/right-out junctions with a continuous median barrier, costing $1 million and completed in October 2018.
 The Falk Road pedestrian overpass was retained, while a new crossing at Stapleton Road is planned to open in 2023.

-The eastern terminus of SR 500 at SR 14 in Camas was converted into a dogbone interchange with roundabouts in 2012 as part of a freeway extension through the area.
+The eastern terminus of SR 500 at SR 14 in Camas was converted into a dumbbell interchange with roundabouts in 2012 as part of a freeway extension through the area.
 Long-range plans proposed by WSDOT and the county government call for the remainder of SR 500 between Orchards and Camas to be upgraded to freeway standards.
 These plans have not been funded by the state government.